Aberystwyth Castle: History

 The adjoining walled town took its name from the older and important nearby village of Llanbadarn Fawr, and was thus called Llanbadarn Gaerog (Fortified Llanbadarn).
 However, by the time of the Black Prince in 1343, the castle was in a bad state of disrepair; the main gateway and drawbridges, the king's hall and long chamber, the kitchen range, and the outer bailey were falling down.

 In 1404, Owain Glyndŵr captured and took possession of the castle during a national uprising against English occupation.
 It became a seat of government (Note: "The exact number of parliamentary and senedd meetings held by Glyndŵr is unknown, but there were events at Machynlleth, Harlech, Dolgellau, Llanbadarn (Aberystwyth) and at Cefn Caer (Pennal).") and in 1405, a treaty was signed between Glyndŵr and the King of France at the castle.
 Four years later, it was retaken by the English.
 In 1637 Thomas Bushell prevailed upon Charles I to establish a Royal mint in Aberystwyth, sited in the castle hall.
 This was authorised to mint the half-crown, shilling, half-shilling, two-pence, penny, groat, threepence, and half-penny coins, from silver that was mined locally in Ceredigion.

-The mint's operator raised a regiment of Royalist soldiers during the English Civil War, and the mint ceased operations in September of 1642, when Charles I issued the Wellington Declaration.
+The mint's operator raised a regiment of Royalist soldiers during the English Civil War, and the mint ceased operations in September 1642, when Charles I issued the Wellington Declaration.
 Bushell seems to have removed bullion and equipment to Shrewsbury, and operations were diverted to Oxford.
 Oliver Cromwell's forces took the castle in 1646 and the castle was slighted in 1649.